 Comprehensive Bovine Embryo Transfer Training Course

 Our 4.5 day comprehensive hands-on Bovine Embryo Transfer Course begins on a Tuesday and ends at noon on Saturday.
 It teaches the most economical methods to perform embryo transfer in cattle, thereby maximizing profitability.
 It is designed for dairymen and ranchers wanting to learn how to perform embryo transfer on their herds; as well as veterinarians wanting to learn embryo transfer to incorporate into their practice.
-Veterinarians can also apply to their state veterinary associations for 50 continuing education credit hours for attending this course (based on 12 hours of lecture and 38 hours laboratory techniques).
+Veterinarians can also apply to their state veterinary associations for up to 50 hours of Continuing Education Credit for attending this course. (based on 12 hours of lecture and 38 hours laboratory techniques).

 In our Bovine Embryo Transfer Course you will learn how to select and prepare donors & recipients; and how to collect, recognize, manipulate, classify, freeze, thaw & transfer embryos.

 The Comprehensive Bovine Embryo Transfer Course Is RACE-Approved for 50 Hours of Continuing Education for Veterinarians and Veterinary Technicians in Jurisdictions Which Recognize the American Association of Veterinary State Boards RACE Approval.

 Our Embryo Transfer Course Teaches You How to Improve: